magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

 ## Introduction

-In the [previous tutorial][1] we added few assertions for unit testing the `modern-cljs.shopping.validators` namespace and then we exercised those assertions by manually calling `run-tests` from the CLJ REPL and the CLJS bREPL as well.
+In the [previous tutorial][1] we added few assertions to unit test the `modern-cljs.shopping.validators` namespace.
+We then exercised those assertions by manually calling `run-tests` from the CLJ REPL and the CLJS bREPL as well.

-As you remember, before running those unit tests we had first to alter the IFDE runtime environment by adding the `test/cljc` directory to the `:source-paths` environment variable and then, depending from the runtime platform, we had to require the appropriate CLJ/CLJS namespace together with the namespace containing the unit tests themselves.
+As you remember, before running those unit tests we had first to alter the IFDE runtime environment by adding the `test/cljc` directory to the `:source-paths` environment variable and then, depending from the runtime platform of the active REPL, we had to require the appropriate CLJ/CLJS namespace together with the namespace containing the unit tests themselves.

 Obviously this manual workflow is only acceptable while you're learning how to introduce unit testing in your CLJ/CLJS mixed project.